evtatarintsev/django-block-ip/README.md

 This is a simple application to restrict access by IP address.
 There's a few other apps that do this out there, but they tend to have other features such as rate limiting.
 I think it's best to leave rate-limiting to rate-limiting specific apps.

+MODIFIED TO LOOK AT HTTP_X_FORWARDED_FOR so that it will work behind an ELB, etc.

 Usage
 =====